twbs/blog/src/content/posts/2013/bootstrap-3-0-2-released.md

 Today we're shipping a quick v3.0.2 patch to fix incorrect version numbers in our JavaScript files, restore missing grid classes, and make a few improvements to our documentation.

-<a class="btn-link" href="https://github.com/twbs/bootstrap/archive/v3.0.2.zip">Download Bootstrap 3.0.2</a> or hit the [GitHub repository](https://github.com/twbs/bootstrap)
+<a class="btn-download-link" href="https://github.com/twbs/bootstrap/archive/v3.0.2.zip">Download Bootstrap 3.0.2</a> or hit the [GitHub repository](https://github.com/twbs/bootstrap)

 ---